Signum/ispmail-bookworm-ansible/README.md

 - Install all necessary packages and configure them
 - Require and install a SSL certificate from Let's encrypt
 - Configure DKIM signing and provide you the public key

-# Vagrant

-Deploying a new VM or hardware server time and again to test these playbooks is tedious.
-A better way is to use Vagrant and VirtualBox.
-Install both and run…

-    vagrant up

-…from this repository.
-The ports of your mail server are mapped to localhost on your system.
-Check out the Vagrantfile to see the port mapping.

-# License

-Everything in this repository can be freely used under the terms of the MIT license.